Standard pipeline: analyzing 5K PBMC dataset from 10X genomics#

 This function compresses and stores the fragments in an AnnData object for later usage(To learn more about SnapATAC2’s anndata implementation, click here).
 During this process, various quality control measures, such as TSS enrichment and the number of unique fragments per cell, are computed and stored in the anndata as well.

-When the file argument is not specified, the AnnData object is created and stored in the computer’s memory.
-However, if the file argument is provided, the AnnData object will be backed by an hdf5 file.
-In “backed” mode, pp.import_data() processes the data in chunks and streams the results to the disk, using only a small, fixed amount of memory.
-Therefore, it is recommended to specify the file parameter when working with large datasets and limited memory resources.
-Keep in mind that analyzing data in “backed” mode is slightly slower than in “memory” mode.
+argument is provided, the AnnData object will be backed by an hdf5 file.
+In “backed” mode, pp.import_fragments() processes the data in chunks and streams the results to the disk, using only a small, fixed amount of memory.
+Therefore, it is recommended to specify the

 In this tutorial we will use the backed mode.
 To learn more about the differences between these two modes, click here.